intercept/intercept-database/docs/api/exec-queries.rst

 | This function behaves differently in scheduled and unscheduled.
 | Scheduled: Suspends the script like a sleep/waitUntil would do, and continues once result is ready.
 | Unscheduled: Freezes the game until the result is ready.
-(You probably want to use `dbExecuteAsync`)
+(You probably want to use :ref:`dbExecuteAsync <dbExecuteAsync>`)

 :connection: ``<DBConnection>`` - The connection to execute the query on